Global controllability tests for geometric hybrid control systems: Global controllability of geometric hybrid control systems

 \begin{proof} The statement is an algorithmic description of the necessary and sufficient conditions so that an admissible trajectory exists between any two given points.
 The assumptions in the theorem and equation~\eqref{Eq:CondTheoremnStates} guarantee that at each discrete mode the next jumping point can be reached starting from the successors of the previous jumping point.
 Thus it is possible to algorithmically construct a solution to HCS joining any two given points under the assumptions in the result. \end{proof} \end{thm}

 Theorem~\ref{thm:nStatesLinear} gives a necessary and sufficient condition for controllability.
 The conditions guarantee the algorithmic construction of trajectories between any two points, but it is an existence theorem.
 Thus for every two points the sequence of discrete modes and jumping points must be explicitly found so that the condition is satisfied.
 Let us give an example where Theorem~\ref{thm:nStatesLinear} can be applied.
-Note that we must identify all trajectories of HCS to determine the controllability of the system, what it is not necessarily always feasible.
+Note that we must identify all trajectories of HCS to determine the controllability of the system.
+In the example below we identify all possible kinds of trajectories in each mode and observe that together with the jump map we can cover the entire configuration manifold and move from one point to another by joining admissible trajectories.

 \begin{example} Consider the following hybrid control system with three discrete modes $A=\{1,2,3\}$ described as follows: \begin{itemize} \item $M_1=\mathbb{R}^2$, $M_2=\mathbb{R}^2$, $M_3=\{(x,y)\in \mathbb{R}^2\; | \; x\geq -2\}$; \item $E=\ds{\bigcup_{a=1}^3(M_a\times \mathbb{R})}$; \item $U_1=[-1,1]$, $U_2=[-1,1]$, $U_3=[-1,0]$; \item $D_a=M_a\times U_a$ for $a=1,2,3$; \item the dynamics is given by